 I love “American Dirt” – it was, as someone said, as if I had been given money by a label to do a “proper” recording after the label folk had heard “A. Demo” “Dirt” is more fully produced and contains many songs from the “Demo” days.
 This is what I wanted to achieve with my recordings after I decided to be the “artist” as well as the writer.
 “A. Demo” was not meant as a recording – they were all demos – but everything since then (The “King” single and “Dirt” and “Ambulance Driver”) was and is conceived as a “recording” as well as a “song”.
 It was recorded in a town called Murfreesboro in Tennessee and was done with me, Jack Pearson, a drummer and bass player laying down basic tracks (with my one, two or three take vocal) and then “layering” the recording as needed.
 Some of the songs are basic and bare and others have more layers.
 Whatever I felt the song called for was put on each one individually.

-Well, I have to say many thanks for making this interview with me, I am really honored and glad I found your music few years ago.
-Do you have any future plans?
+Well, I have to say many thanks for making this interview with me.

 Thanks for the interview – it was fun and much appreciated.
 Future plans are to continue to write, record and unleash the monsters upon the world.
 Hopefully I’ll start doing some live gigs and see lots more of the world.

-How do you feel about the fact, that young people from other parts of the world listen to your music (I'm 20 myself)?
+How do you feel about the fact, that young people from other parts of the world listen to your music?

 I love that anyone at all finds something of interest in any of my songs.
 That has always been the reason.
 Never been about “making millions” – it is what runs through me and very few things give me equal pleasure.
 I love writing and have done it without making any money from it and will continue to write (and record) until the dark comes and takes me to hang with the others.
 It would be so cool to have “young people from other parts of the world” cover some of the songs so I can hear the interpretations but, if that never happens, it is still cool that “the world” has heard some of the songs and enjoyed them.